Contact Our Team

 Through public outreach events, troopers focus on the top five high-risk driving behaviors: impaired driving, seat belt non-use, speeding, aggressive driving, and distracted driving.
-Our PI&E team gives presentations statewide to schools, businesses, and other organizations tailored to fit local traffic safety needs.
+Our PI&E team gives statewide presentations to schools, businesses, and other organizations tailored to meet local traffic safety needs.
 We also offer the use of the “seat belt convincer” that simulates a 5 mph vehicle crash.
 Contact us to schedule your event!

 Utah Highway Patrol – PI&E